 Alternatively, from the VMware Engine service portal, you can

-disable internet and public IP services and provide public egress from the
+disable internet and public IP services and provide public egress from your

-customer VPC network.
-In this case, internet access is through your VPC network
+VPC network.
+In this case, internet access is through your

 You must also remove any allocated public IP addresses and point-to-site VPN gateways before you can egress traffic through your VPC network.

-The default route must be visible in the customer VPC network, and then it will be automatically propagated to VMware Engine.
-A prerequisite is to enable VPC Service Controls on the VPC peering connection between your VPC and VMware Engine.
+The default route must be visible in your VPC network, and then it will be automatically propagated to VMware Engine.
+A prerequisite is to enable VPC Service Controls on the VPC peering connection between your VPC network and VMware Engine.

 To perform network address translation (NAT), you can deploy a